nuremics/nuremics-labs/README.md

 **NUREMICS®** is then expected to display a summary of all required **input parameters** and **input paths** for each **Proc**, along with their current mapping status within the **App**.

-At this stage, the **NUREMICS®** automatically verifies whether every required input data has been properly mapped within the **App** configuration.
+At this stage, the system automatically verifies whether every required input data has been properly mapped within the **App** configuration.

 If any **input parameters** are missing, they are explicitly listed, and the developer is prompted to map them using either the `"user_params"` or `"hard_params"` key.